Monday, 13 June 2016

 Even the small ones what to make a statement

-For me, LA is not unlike a mosquito bite.
-Though you scratch it, the itch keeps coming back.
-You feel the need to revisit and explore LA, a great deal more before it will stop itching.
+For me, LA is like a mosquito bite—you scratch it, but the itch keeps coming back.
+I know I’ll need to return and explore more before the itch finally fades.

 Making the most of ones limited garden space.